xCDAT/xcdat/README.rst

 Things we are striving for:
 ---------------------------

-* Support for CF compliant, E3SM non-CF compliant, and common metadata

-  * xCDAT primarily focuses on datasets that follow the `CF convention`_.
+* xCDAT supports CF compliant datasets, but will also strive to support datasets with common non-CF compliant metadata (e.g., time units in "months since ..." or "years since ...")

   * xCDAT leverages `cf_xarray`_ to interpret CF attributes on ``xarray`` objects
-  * Accomodations for specific non-CF compliant situations will be considered on a case-by-case basis.
+  * Refer to `CF Convention`_ for more information on CF attributes

 * Robust handling of dimensions and their coordinates and coordinate bounds